The-Ossuary/bookish-waffle/README.md

 Not yet.
 Use at your own risk and review all contracts before using on mainnet.

 **Can I create my own rituals?**
 Yes!
-See the Contributing section or join our Discord.
+See the Contributing section.

 ---